Transparency in Sleep Staging: Deep Learning Method for EEG Sleep Stage Classification with Model Interpretability: Discussion

 The model demonstrates significant efficiency in the identification of sleep vertex and delta waves during sleep stage N1, which are critical microstructures for the classification of an epoch as N1.
-This capability arises from SEResnet's ability to isolate distinctive features from these specific regions within the raw EEG signal.
-This focused attention on these areas is one of the reasons why the model is better at predicting the N1 sleep stage than other sleep stage classification models.
+This capability majorly arises from SEResnet's ability to isolate distinctive features from these specific regions within the raw EEG signal.

 Our model demonstrated a high level of proficiency in capturing these sleep microstructures.
 It demonstrates a significant correspondence between the focus of our model and the specific regions within the raw EEG signal that play a crucial role in classifying sleep stages.
-This alignment closely resembles the approaches employed by sleep experts.
-The finding demonstrates the model's ability to prioritize the same signal segments that professionals depend on for precise sleep epoch classification.
+In addition, this alignment closely resembles the approaches employed by sleep experts.
+The finding demonstrates the model's ability to prioritize similar signal segments that professionals seem to depend on for precise sleep epoch classification.